avvo/junit_visualizer/README.md

 For production you need to set SECRET_KEY_BASE

+In development, set **BUILDS_TO_PULL** to pull more than the default 3 builds when grabbing data.
+This exists to speed up development pulls so they don't grab all the data available.

 This project is available in a docker image: https://hub.docker.com/r/avvo/junit_visualizer/

 ## How it works